 It would be unfair for either fish not to live a full life because they have to make sacrifices with dietary requirements and other conditions.

-Below are a few guides that I have written about betta fish, such as feeding guides and issues around eating.
+Below are some recommended guides I have written about betta fish, covering feeding and issues around eating.

 Betta fish are not as big as goldfish and are generally not quite as active, so the ideal betta tank size is around 10 gallons.
 The minimum tank size for a betta fish should be no smaller than 5 gallons.

 Goldfish can be pretty active, so the ideal goldfish tank size will be 20 gallons minimum, with an extra 10 gallons for other goldfish.

 With both fish living together, you will need to provide plenty of space for a goldfish to swim freely and for your betta to have its territory.